top of page

 by Marilynn Chadwick

-The woman of valor revealed in Proverbs 31 is a wife and mother.
-She is also a warrior, a “fighter” at heart.
-She fights not only for her personal world but also for the world around her.
-For her marriage and family.
-For her community.
+The woman of valor is essentially a warrior, a fighter at heart.
+She fights not only for her personal world, but also for the world around her.
 As I listen to conversations with women of all ages, stages, and walks of life, I’m hearing a recurring theme—their heart’s desire to be strong for their families and communities.
-In short, they long to be strong women of God who influence the world.
+In short, they long to be courageous women God can use to change their world.
+Is God calling you to become a woman of valor?
+Remember, it's love that makes you brave.

-This Moment of Hope is adapted from Woman of Valor, Discovering the Courage and Strength God Gave You, by Marilynn Chadwick.
-For more inspiration or to order the newly Revised Edition of this book, please click here.
+Today’s Moment of Hope is adapted from Woman of Valor, Discovering the Courage and Strength God Gave You by Marilynn Chadwick.
+Click here to order your copy today!

 bottom of page